 - Create a plan for organization.
-Enter your list of the schools in Naviance and create a very large, very visible checklist of admission and financial aid deadline dates, application supplements, testing requirements.
+Enter your list of the schools in SCOIR and create a very large, very visible checklist of admission and financial aid deadline dates, application supplements, testing requirements.
 Continue to research scholarships and talk with family about financial aid.
-Have you tried the net price calculator for your schools?
+Have you tried the Net Price calculator for your schools?
 Meet with your College Counselor.

-- September/October · Meet with College Representatives visiting the BC campus after requesting permission at least a day in advance from your teacher; sign up using Naviance.
+- September/October · Meet with College Representatives visiting the BC campus after requesting permission at least a day in advance from your teacher; sign up using SCOIR.
 Continue to work on your essays and work on application forms.
-Essays for November deadlines are due for editing feedback.
+Essays for November deadlines are due for editing feedback this month.
 Attend Senior College Night with your parents.
 Register for October and November SAT.
-Register for October ACT.
+Register for October or December ACT.
 Meet with your College Counselor.

 - October · Early October, confirm if you are applying to a school with an early deadline.
 File that application well before the deadline.
 Late October, confirm your final college list.
 Be selective about taking days to visit college and don’t miss too much school.
 Financial aid applicants can file the CSS Profile and FAFSA forms beginning this month.
 Essays for November deadlines are due for editing feedback.
 Meet with your College Counselor.

 - November · Many early action or early decision applications are due November 1 or November 15.
 Take the November SAT.
 Register for the December ACT.
 Send appropriate test scores.
-Remember: these scores will need to be sent directly from the College Board or ACT in order for schools to consider them as “official.”
+Remember: though some colleges will allow you to “self report” test scores on your application, scores may need to be sent directly from the College Board or ACT in order for schools to consider them as “official.”
 Essays for December/January deadlines are due for editing feedback.
 All applications with a January deadline should be filed by mid-December.
 Meet with your College Counselor.

 - December · January 1 and 15 are application deadlines for many schools.
 All applications with a January deadline should be filed by mid-December.
 Send appropriate test scores.
 Meet with your College Counselor, as necessary.
-Take the December SAT.
+Be ready to send all regular decision applications by mid-December to ensure you have a winter break that does not include editing essays.
+Take the December SAT or ACT.

 - January · All January applications should have been sent by mid-December.
 If you have not submitted yours, please remember, these deadlines are normally postmark or submission dates (verify time zones!).
 Continue to note scholarship deadlines and requirements.